Coronavirus drug hopefuls are cheap to make but may be in short supply

 Sanofi can make millions of hydroxychloroquine doses, but whether that suffices may depend on if trials show it should be used for potentially millions of mildly affected patients, or for only severe ICU patients, Chief Executive Paul Hudson told Reuters last week.

-Sanofi has boosted production of hydroxychloroquine by 50% across its eight manufacturing sites worldwide and said Friday it would donate 100 million doses to 50 countries, while Novartis has pledged 130 million doses and said it is hunting for more ingredients, should trials show the medicine works.
+Sanofi has boosted production of hydroxychloroquine by 50% across its eight manufacturing sites worldwide and said Friday it would donate 100 million doses to 50 countries, while Novartis (NOVN.S) has pledged 130 million doses and said it is hunting for more ingredients, should trials show the medicine works.

 So far, some doctors including in China say results have been inconclusive.